Lightning-AI/pytorch-lightning/docs/source/guides/speed.rst

 Early Stopping
 **************

 Usually, long training epochs can lead to either overfitting or no major improvements in your metrics due to no limited convergence.
-Here Early Stopping can help you stop the training entirely by monitoring a metric of your choice.
-To configure this you can use :class:`~pytorch_lightning.callbacks.early_stopping.EarlyStopping`.
+Here :class:`~pytorch_lightning.callbacks.early_stopping.EarlyStopping` callback can help you stop the training entirely by monitoring a metric of your choice.

 You can read more about it :ref:`here <early_stopping>`.

 ----------